Hexaly, Gurobi, OR-Tools on the Capacitated Vehicle Routing Problem with Time Windows (CVRPTW)

 Hexaly, Gurobi, OR-Tools results on the Capacitated Vehicle Routing Problem with Time Windows (CVRPTW)

-Hexaly finds solutions close to best known solutions for instances with up to 1,000 customers.
+Hexaly finds solutions close to the SOTA solutions for instances with up to 1,000 customers.
 Gurobi struggles to find feasible solutions for instances with more than 400 customers.
 For example, Gurobi only found feasible solutions in 46 of the 60 instances with 1,000 customers.
-OR-Tools finds solutions with a gap greater than 10% for instances with more than 600 customers.
+OR-Tools finds solutions with a gap to the SOTA greater than 10% for instances with more than 600 customers.

 Conclusion